on April 15, 2022 (last modified on November 24, 2022) • 17 minute read

-For Siva Mahesh of Dreamshala, the benefits of data centralization come from using a single dashboard.
+For Siva Mahesh of Dreamshala, the benefits of data centralization come from using a Google Analytics reporting tool.
 “Using a single dashboard to show data helps improve my reporting process.
 This way, I don’t have to switch from one platform to another when presenting information, which could be both time-consuming and distracting — for me as the speaker, and my listeners,” Mahesh tells us.

 Mahesh continues, “A single dashboard allows me to present charts and graphs — which are key elements in reporting, especially when presenting key metrics like clicks, page views, and number of shares, among many for content marketing reports, Likewise, an actionable dashboard can be shared in two ways — either flashed on screen for everyone to see or shared personally with each team member who has the option to go back and forth each information as necessary.”